hpcleuven/VscDocumentation/source/compute/portal/ondemand/fluent.rst

 ANSYS Fluent
 ------------

 The Fluent app launches a session limited to a single node for computational fluid dynamics (CFD) simulations using `ANSYS Fluent <https://www.ansys.com/products/fluids/ansys-fluent>`_.
+Using this app is more interesting for interactive runs or when visualization is involved.
+If you need to use more than one node, please consider launching Fluent via :ref:`batch jobs <job submission>`.

 The VSC clusters that support the Fluent app are: